Gordon College logo

 Your heart breaks when you recognize vast inequities, poverty and oppression in the world—but you’re afraid that some efforts to solve those problems may hurt more than they help.
 If you want to do productive, sustainable, international community-building work, add a sustainable development concentration to your international affairs major.
 You will deepen your understanding of the complex factors at work in international politics, global development, economics and sustainability.

-Why study international development at Gordon?
+Why study sustainable development at Gordon?

 When you choose to add a sustainable development concentration to your international affairs major, you’ll learn about factors that contribute to global poverty and oppression, and consider numerous viable, sustainable remedies.
 Opportunities to study and complete internships abroad and will equip you to do helpful work in an increasingly globalized world, from a fully informed Christian perspective.